Xenia Stad-de Jong

 Xenia Stad-de Jong (4 March 1922 – 3 April 2012) was a Dutch track and field athlete who competed in sprinting events.

-Born in Semarang in the former Dutch East Indies (Indonesia), her greatest success was winning the gold medal as the first runner in the 4 x 100 metres relay at the 1948 Summer Olympics, together with Netty Witziers-Timmer, Gerda van der Kade-Koudijs and Fanny Blankers-Koen.
+Born in Semarang in the former Dutch East Indies (Indonesia), her greatest success was winning the gold medal as the first runner in the 4 × 100 metres relay at the 1948 Summer Olympics, together with Netty Witziers-Timmer, Gerda van der Kade-Koudijs and Fanny Blankers-Koen.
 She took part in the individual 100 metres event, where she was eliminated in the semi-finals.

 In 1950, she won another medal with the Dutch relay team when they finished second at the 1950 European Championships.
 She ran in the individual 100 m at the championships as well.

 Stad-de Jong died in the Dutch city of Zoetermeer in 2012, aged 90.